 - 7.3 - These dispensations only applies to 11v11 categories.

-- 7.5 - Dispensations for 7v7 teams may be applied by contacting the IberCup office.
+- 7.5 - Dispensations for 7v7 and 5v5/Futsal teams may be applied by contacting the IberCup office.

-- 7.6 - For 7v7 automatically two female players are accepted 1 year overaged.
+- 7.6 - For 7v7 and 5v5/Futsal automatically two female players are accepted 1 year averaged.

 8 - 7v7 Rules

-- 8.1 - Classes Boys Cat A, Cat B, Cat C and Cat D play 7v7 (one goalkeeper and 6 players).
+- 8.1 - The Men's categories Cat A, Cat B, Cat C and Cat D play 7-a-side football (one goalkeeper and six field players).

-- 8.2.1 - The offside rule applies on the Cat D category but only between the goal line and the edge of the penalty box.
+- 8.2.1 - The offside rule applies in the Cat D category but only between the end line and the goal line.

-- 8.3 - It is not allowed to pass the ball to the goalkeeper and he or she pick up the ball with the hands.
+- 8.3 - It is not allowed to pass the ball to the goalkeeper and he or she grabs the ball with his hands.

-- 8.4 - The goal kick will be taken from the ground, the ball will be placed on any point of the line that delimit the goal area.
+- 8.4 - The goal kick will always be taken from the ground, with the ball placed in any point that delimits the small goal area.

-- 8.4.1 - Opponents remain outside the penalty area until the ball is in play - the ball has been kicked out of the penalty area.
+- 8.4.1 - Opponents remain outside the goal area until the ball is played - when the ball is outside the goal area.

-- 8.4.3 - If the kicker fails to kick the ball out of the area, the kick is retaken.
+- 8.4.3 - If the player fails to kick the ball out of the penalty area, the goal kick is repeated.

-- 8.5 - If a player gets a red card the team can replace this player for another.
+- 8.5 - If a player takes a red card it can be replaced by another player.

 9 - Match Fields